Skip to main content

 The term “voluntary” is a cornerstone; it means a program can neither require participation nor penalize employees who choose to abstain.
 When incentives become so substantial that they feel coercive, or when penalties for non-participation are significant, the program may fail to meet this legal standard.

-These protections exist because the law recognizes the sensitive nature of and the potential for discrimination.
+These protections exist because the law recognizes the sensitive nature of personal health information and the potential for discrimination.
 Your confidential health data, from blood pressure readings to genetic predispositions, is protected information.
 Understanding these legal safeguards is a critical component of articulating your concerns, as it provides an objective, external validation for your internal, intuitive sense that a boundary is being crossed.

 What Is the Line between Incentive and Coercion?